 If you or a family member was hurt on another party’s property, it’s in your best interests to consult with a knowledgeable lawyer as soon as possible.
 Premises liability cases can be especially complex depending on the circumstances of the injury and whether the incident occurred on private or public property.

-The accomplished lawyers at Carr & Carr have decades of success in personal injury cases, including those related to premises liability.
+The Oklahoma City personal injury lawyers at Carr & Carr have decades of success in personal injury cases, including those related to premises liability.
 We offer free consultations to help you understand your options, and we don’t get paid unless we win your case.

 Please call us today at 866-510-0580 or contact us online to learn how we can help you.
 Our attorneys are proud to serve clients throughout Oklahoma and northwest Arkansas through offices in Tulsa and Oklahoma City, OK, and Springdale, AR.